 At the converging boundaries, with the impact between two plates, especially if both contain continental masses, we have the development of huge amounts of kinetic energy, a large proportion of which will be converted into heat.
 This, as well as the contact with the igneous rocks which continue being spewed from the mantle, causes a very marked change in the general characteristics, texture and composition of the rocks affected, thus Metamorphosing them.
 Finally, the mechanisms involved and the distortion caused to the rock masses when they are broken apart, or pushed together and its consequences, is studied under Structural Geology.

 Following is an introductory presentation of these geological principles and mechanisms accompanied by examples photographed by me during my career.
 The sequence I will use is:

 Igneous Rocks – after all these were the first solid substances on the Earth’s surface.

-Weathering – which, it is fair to accept, was the initial action on the rocks by the atmosphere.
+Weathering – which, it is fair to accept, is the initial atmospheric action on the rocks.